jamesread/EMEA-SA2-Training/exploreAtomic.md

-## Explore the environment
+# Explore the environment

 What can you do?
 What can't you do?
 You may see a lot of "Command not found" messages...
 We'll explain how to get around that with the rhel-tools container in a later lab.

-Type the following commands.
+*If you are running late, you could skip this lab.*

+**Objective**: Get a feel for atomic.

+**Estimed time**: 10 minutes.

 ```
 man tcpdump